andyblight/lottery/README.md

 ## Bugs

 Vary stats and ticket generation to improve evaluation.

-Both stats methods are identical!!!
+* Both stats methods are identical!!!
+* Ticket generation is very simple.

 Look at the way date ranges are generated.
 For the EuroMillions lottery, the date ranges may need to be generated per ball set, so generating a range of dates first thing may be wrong.
 Certainly, I need to set a start date, so I can use past data sets to test prediction methods.
 How far to go back depends on each lottery and each set of balls.

-## Future

-TBD

 ## In progress

-Integrate next ticket generation with the importer so that I can use the output of the program.

-1. Get next ticket generation to work.
-DONE.
-1. Fix Lotto evaluation and generation.
-1. Integrate with importer.
-DONE using script.
+Thinking!!!!

 ## Done

+20180426 Lotto evaluation and ticket gneration working again.
 20180405 next_ticket works for EuroMillions and MerseyWorld.
 20180402 Added new EuroMillions ticket generation method, most for main and least for lucky stars and reverse.
 20180401 Added importer utility.
 Downloads 6 months of results for Lotto and Euromillions.